evsi8432/Spatial_Stats_APPM_5720/README.md

 # Spatial_Stats_APPM_5720
-Course work form APPM 5720- Spatial Statistics
+Selected course work form APPM 5720- Spatial Statistics.
+Unfortunately, most assignments require importing data from sources that do not exist anymore, so they aren't included in the repository.